enhance-dev/enhance.dev/app/docs/md/learn/starter-project/head.md

 title: Head
 ---

 The `<head>` tag is a very important point of customization for your app.
-You are going to want to add things like a custom title favicons, social open graph meta etc.
+You are going to want to add things like a custom title, favicons, social open graph meta, etc.

 However, the `<head>` tag *is not a Custom Element*.
 Furthermore it cannot contain Custom Elements.
 There are only a subset of existing pre-defined HTML tags that can be included in the `<head>` tag.